Trader joe’s Carne Asada/ Steak Taco kit

 Outside on my deck I uh….cooked on an electric griddle (great for pancakes too) my grill was out commission (dirty & out of propane).
 Open up the sirloin pack and you’ll see it’s been marinated in there nicely.
 It’s going to retain its brick shaped stature, with your *clean* hands break it apart as you drop it on the skillet.
 You’ll want to break it up a bit as you cook.

 As the the sirloin cooked I sliced up the large fresh jalapeno and roasted it up, we picked some Mexican crema and ripe avocados from Acapulco Plaza.
 Finally we threw the tortillas on the griddle to heat them up.
 So off the bat the seasoning is amazing on the meat; this completely makes the kit, the tortillas are flour but made pretty well and are fairly light.

 Overall I think this is a great value at $10, it’s quick to make, delicious, filling and even the salsa is more like you’d find in an actual taqueria.
 So for Mexican home cooking without the full authentic experience of making the tortillas it’s quite good.
 Again this kit in my opinion ranks higher than a few places I’ve reviewed.
 The two downsides to this kit is the “guacamole” and the tortillas.
 I wouldn’t call it guacamole, it’s more of a guacamole flavored sauce.
-While good, the ingredients are chemical packed with preservatives, which is kinda of expected since avocado doesn’t do well with air.
+While good, the ingredients are chemical packed with preservatives, which is kinda of expected since avocado doesn’t do well on the shelf.
 The tortillas are better than your average taco kit, I just prefer corn, again it’s a matter of freshness, since corn tortillas have a less than stellar and shorter shelf life.